SergioGasquez/book/src/overview/using-the-standard-library.md

 ### When you might want to use the Standard Library (`std`)

-- Rich functionality: If your embedded system requires lots of functionality like support for networking protocols, file I/O, or complex data structures, you will likely want to use hosted-environment approach because std libraries provide a wide range of functionality that can be used to build complex applications relatively quickly and efficiently
+- Enhanced functionality: If your embedded system requires extensive functionality such as support for networking protocols, file input/output (I/O), or intricate data structures, opting for the hosted-environment approach would be advantageous.
+By utilizing the std libraries, you can access a wide range of features that enable the development of complex applications with relative speed and efficiency.
-- Portability: The `std` crate provides a standardized set of APIs that can be used across different platforms and architectures, making it easier to write code that is portable and reusable.
+- Improved portability: By leveraging the std crate, you can utilize a standardized set of application programming interfaces (APIs) that are compatible across various platforms and architectures.
+This simplifies the process of writing code that is portable and can be reused across different environments.
-- Rapid development: The `std` crate provides a rich set of functionality that can be used to build applications quickly and efficiently, without worrying, too much, about low-level details.
+- Accelerated development: The std crate offers a comprehensive collection of tools and functionalities, allowing for rapid application development.
+With access to a broad range of capabilities, you can build applications swiftly and efficiently, minimizing the need to delve into intricate low-level details.

 [embedded-svc]: https://github.com/esp-rs/embedded-svc
 [esp-rs/embedded-svc]: https://github.com/esp-rs/embedded-svc